openstack/openstack-manuals/doc/install-guide/source/overview.rst

 * Networking agents reside on the controller node instead of one or more dedicated network nodes.

-* Overlay (tunnel) traffic for private networks traverses the management network instead of a dedicated network.
+* Overlay (tunnel) traffic for self-service networks traverses the management network instead of a dedicated network.

 For more information on production architectures, see the